MARINE OODINIUM (Amyloodinium Ocellatum) a species of dinoflagellates; Also occasionally known as Coral Fish Disease or

 Because of this rapid progression, immediate treatment (even if you are not totally sure of diagnosis) is VERY important.
 Oodinium can take out a tank of fish in less than half the time of Cryptocaryon!

-There are no truly effective Oodinium treatments on the market in my opinion (or Brooklynella since treatment/prevention is very similar); Aquatronics used to make an excellent product called "Marex" which contained Chloroquine Phospate and pyrimethamine.
+The only truly effective treatment on the market in my opinion for OOdinium (or Brooklynella since treatment/prevention is very similar) is the product called "Marex" by AAP which contains Chloroquine Phospate and pyrimethamine.

 Some have had success with Organi-Cure, but this product is limited in my opinion & experience.
 A new product called “NoSickFish” shows some promise.
 Metronidazole has shown some limited effectiveness for Oodinium (Metronidazole works reasonably well for some cases of Cryptocaryon).